genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/dbcombobox.rst

 	- :ref:`dbcombobox-examples`

-	- :ref:`dbcombobox-attributes`
+	- :ref:`dbcombobox_attributes`

-	We recommend you to read :ref:`genro-dbselect-dbcombobox` first.
+	.. note:: We recommend you to read :ref:`genro-dbselect-dbcombobox` first.

 	.. _dbcombobox-definition-description: